-- Homework will be assigned approximately every week.
-You are responsible for submitting solutions to all problems except those listed as "Exercise" or "Advanced." - You are responsible for knowing how to work problems marked "Exercise", but you should NOT submit solutions for grading. - o You are not responsible for material marked "Advanced" - Homework will be collected electronically on Canvas.
-Guidelines for submitting homework will be posted on Canvas. - Homework submitted more than 24 hours after the deadline is not accepted (unless you have received an extension).
+- Homework will be collected electronically on Canvas.
+Guidelines for submitting homework will be posted on Canvas. - Homework submitted more than 48 hours after the deadline is not accepted (unless you have received an extension).
 Homework submitted more than 12 hours after the deadline will receive a grade penalty. - If you believe you have a valid reason to miss a deadline (e.g. conference travel, serious illness), please arrange for delayed submission at least one day before the homework is due. - Group discussion of homework is allowed and encouraged, but each student is individually responsible for independently performing all calculations, writing any required code, and writing up the solution. - You should be able to complete homework using only the provided course material.
-Any external (i.e. not provided in class) reference material used to complete an assignment must be cited. - o For most of the homework, the objective is to construct arguments built on fundamental concepts or to apply or interpret fundamental concepts.
-If you are "searching online for similar problem" you are not working on the skill set the homework is intended to develop. - O You are NOT permitted to consult homework solutions from a previous term.
-Using old solutions is considered a violation of academic integrity.
+For most of the homework, the objective is to construct arguments built on fundamental concepts or to apply or interpret fundamental concepts.
+If you are "searching online for similar problem" you are not working on the skill set the homework is intended to develop. - Solutions will be posted before the homework is due.
+After you have worked through a problem, you are welcome to review the solutions and revise your work as appropriate. - Please review the posted solutions to be sure you have fully grasped the concepts and ask questions as necessary.
+In general, we will not have time to review homework in class. - Canvas will be used to post clarifications, corrections, and hints for homework problems.
+If you run into difficulty, check Canvas first.